aniruddhac99/rhombus-crud-api-v1/README.md

 - Git RPC Failure HTTPS 400 Status Code:  fixed by raising the postBuffer size by: git config --global http.postBuffer 524288000.

+- port-forwarding 8080: Find the process ID (PID): sudo lsof -i :portNumber.
+Kill the process: kill PID.

+(Note): NodePort is a more permanent solution compared to port-forward, especially in a containerized context.

 ## 🧷 Notes

 -   This is stateless.
 Data is stored in RAM and lost on container restart.